 Benefits and Perks

-Two in five workers have paid vacation, and only about 31 percent can take paid time off for illness.
-The vast majority of workers take advantage of the 401(k) plan that Fidelity Investments sponsors.
-Almost all workers report having health insurance, and a solid majority of workers report having dental coverage.
-The company also dishes out perks such as life insurance, tuition reimbursement, gym membership, and a subsidized cell phone.
+One in three survey participants have paid vacation, and only about 23 percent can take paid time off for illness.
+A 401(k) program is available, and a large number of respondents use it to save for retirement.
+Most survey participants receive health insurance, and most workers get dental coverage.
+The company also dishes out perks such as tuition reimbursement, life insurance, gym membership, and a casual working environment.